nigilmohra/Bluespec_Verilog/README.md

 The directory contains a `bin` subdirectory, where the executables for the tools are found.
 To use the tools, just add that directory to the `PATH`: `export PATH="/opt/tools/bsc/latest/bin:$PATH"`.
 To add the PATH permanently, follow the following steps.
 1. Initially, use the following command to see all the added PATHS `echo $PATH`.
 2. Then, open the bash prompt using the following command `gedit ~/.bashrc`.
-Here the text editor, I use is gedit, the user can use `vim` or `nano`.
+Here the text editor, I use is `gedit`, the user can use `vim` or `nano`.

    ![image](https://github.com/nigilmohra/Bluespec_Verilog/assets/82286406/e8cc4d2c-3948-44ce-b343-d33d8611bfde)